robbert-vdh/yabridge/README.md

 you can use `yabridgectl set --path=<path>` to tell yabridgectl where it can find the files.

-Next, you'll want to tell yabridgectl where it can find your plugins.
-For this you can use yabridgectl's `add`, `rm` and `list` commands.
-For instance, to add the most common VST2 plugin directory, use `yabridgectl add "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins"`.
-You can use
-`yabridgectl status` to get an overview of the current settings and the installation status of all of your plugins.
+Next, you'll want to tell yabridgectl where it can find your VST2 and VST3 plugins. **Note that VST3 support is not yet available on yabridge 2.x.** For this you can use yabridgectl's `add`, `rm` and `list` commands.
+You can also use `yabridgectl status` to get an overview of the current settings and the installation status of all of your plugins.
+To add the most common VST2 plugin directory, use
+`yabridgectl add "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins"`.
+VST3
+plugins under Windows are always installed to the same directory, and you can use `yabridgectl add "$HOME/.wine/drive_c/Program Files/Common Files/VST3"` to add that one.

 Finally, you can run `yabridgectl sync` to finish setting up yabridge for all of your plugins.
-Simply tell your VST host to search for plugins in the directories you've just added using `yabridgectl add` and you'll be good to go. _Don't forget to rerun `yabridgectl sync` whenever you update yabridge if you are using the default copy-based installation method._
+For VST2 plugins this will create `.so` files alongside the Windows VST2 plugins, so if you tell your Linux VST host to search for VST2 plugins there you'll be good to go.
+VST3 plugins are always set up in `~/.vst3/yabridge` as per the VST3 specification, and your VST3 host will pick those up automatically. _Don't forget to rerun `yabridgectl sync` whenever you update yabridge if you are using the default copy-based installation method._

 ### Manual setup

 Setting up yabridge through yabridgectl is the recommended installation method as it makes updating easier and yabridgectl will check for some common mistakes during the installation process.
-To set up yabridge without using yabridgectl, first download and extract yabridge's files like in the section above.
+To manually set up yabridge for VST2 plugins, first download and extract yabridge's files like in the section above.
 The rest of this section assumes that you have extracted the files to `~/.local/share` (such that `~/.local/share/yabridge/libyabridge-vst2.so` exists), and that you want to set up yabridge for the VST2 plugin called `~/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.dll`.

 Depending on whether you want to use copy or symlink-based installation method,